mamonu/RAP_COI_Testing_Talk/README.md

 It was presented on  28th/May/2019 at the Reproducible Analytical Pipelines Community of Interest gathering at ONS in London

 ---

+Here are some blog posts I wrote related to the subjects above:

+* Introductory material about testing covered [here](https://mamonu.github.io/Testing/])
+* Talking about pytest, some example simple tests with it and calculating coverage [here](https://mamonu.github.io/testing_coverage/)
+* Talking about property based testing in more detail and some examples [here](https://mamonu.github.io/Property-Based-Testing/)

 ---
 ---